bhemen/uniswap-data/data/README.md

 The events covered in this schema include:

-* `Burn` - Describes the burning of liquidity tokens.
+* `Burn` - Describes the burning of LP tokens.
+This event is emitted when an LP withdraws funds from the pool.
 * `Collect` - Represents the collection of fees accrued from providing liquidity.
 * `Flash` - Details flash loan transactions.
 * `IncreaseObservationCardinalityNext` - Pertains to adjustments in the observation cardinality.
 * `Initialize` - Initial setup of a liquidity pool.
-* `Mint` - Describes the creation of liquidity tokens.
+* `Mint` - Describes the creation of LP tokens.
+This event is emitted when an LP deposits funds into the pool.
 * `Swap` - Represents swap events between tokens in the pool.

 Each event's structure will be detailed in the following sections.